Doctor Who Episode Guide Catalogues:

 his ties with UNIT.

-Later on, the sci-fi ideas got better, and the stories more humourous
+the sci-fi ideas gradually got better, and the stories more humorous

 and brighter, although this era of the show is criticised by some as not